petervangalen/MAESTER-2021/README.md

 # MAESTER-2021

 ## Outline
-A collection of scripts for the analysis of MAESTER data.
-This outline (also Supplemental Figure 5 in the paper) shows how scripts are used.
+This repository contains a collection of scripts for the analysis of the MAESTER paper.
+The following figure (also Supplemental Figure 5 in the paper) shows the general workflow.

 ![outline](Auxiliary_files/Figure_S5_pipelines.png)